Spanish orthography: Punctuation

 The semicolon is used for a more significant pause then the comma.
 It may mean an intermediate division between the comma and the period or separate parts of a sentence which already contain commas.

 The colon is used for generalizing words before enumerations, for exemplifications, before the direct speech.
 Sometimes it can be used for juxtaposing clauses (similar to the semicolon), after discursives, and in titles of the type "general: special".
 The colon is the standard mark in Spanish for addressing people in letters (Estimado profesor:, Querido amigo:); using the comma in this case is considered nonstandard.

 The parentheses are used to include parenthetical information.
 When an entire sentence is parenthesized, the period is placed after the parentheses: (Esta es una frase parentética).

 The square brackets are used for writing editor's words inside citations and instead of parentheses inside parentheses.

 The dash may be used to write direct speech in dialogues, as a quotation dash.
 Two dashes can sometimes introduce parenthetical constructions.
 The dash can also be used as a marker in enumerations.
 The combination "period+dash" may be used to separate the name of the topic and other information, or to separate characters' names and their lines in theatrical works.

 The quotation marks (for citations, direct speech, words in unusual form or meaning) are used in three styles: angled quotation marks (« ») for the outer level, double quotation marks (“ ”) for the inner level, single quotation marks (‘ ’) for the third level.
-This is the system preferred in Spain, whereas Latin American publications often do not use the angled quotation marks.
+This is the system preferred in Spain, whereas Hispanic American publications often do not use the angled quotation marks.
 When a closing quotation mark occurs together with another punctuation mark, it is placed after the quotation mark.

 The ellipsis is used for marking a sudden pause or suspension in thought and for incomplete citations.
 The combination "ellipsis+period" is simplified to the ellipsis, but the abbreviation point remains before the ellipsis.
 When an ellipsis occurs together with another punctuation mark, then the comma, the semicolon, and the colon are placed after the ellipsis, but other punctuation marks may be placed before or after the ellipsis depending on the structure of the sentence.